Demo 3: Inner Product Spaces#

 \[\begin{split}\displaystyle \left[\begin{matrix}\frac{15}{8}\\\frac{15 i}{8}\\\frac{45}{8} - \frac{15 i}{8}\\\frac{15}{4}\end{matrix}\right]\end{split}\]

-We can check that this yeilds the same result as the previous method:
+We can check that this yields the same result as the previous method:

 simplify(P*c1 - c1.inner(u)/u.inner(u)*u)